arie-piscator/laravel-elastic-example/README.md

-The repository shows an example on how to integrate Laravel Scout with Elasticsearch.
+The repository contains an example on how to integrate Laravel Scout with Elasticsearch.